Pay-In-One

 - The proposal is sent to your creditors for feedback.

-- We negotiate with your creditors to secure their acceptance of your offer.
+- We negotiate with your creditors to secure acceptance of your offer.

 - You then make regular payments into our informal trust account, and we pay your creditors on your behalf each month.